-As of December 31, 2009, the annual accrued normal retirement benefits are estimated to be \$64,501 and \$27,273 for Mr. Thomas and Mr. Peterson, respectively.
+As of December 31, 2012, the annual accrued normal retirement benefits are estimated to be \$79,433 and \$37,916 for Mr. Thomas and Mr. Peterson, respectively.

 The Plan provides for early retirement after 20 years of service with the Trust.
 Early retirement benefits are calculated in the same manner as the normal retirement benefit, but are reduced by 1/15 for each of the first five years and 1/30 for each of the next five years that benefits commence prior to normal retirement.
 If benefits commence more than 10 years prior to normal retirement, the early retirement benefit payable at age 55 is reduced actuarially for the period prior to age 55.
-The annual early retirement benefit payable to Mr. Thomas as of January 1, 2010 is estimated to be \$56,976.
+Mr. Thomas is eligible for normal retirement benefits.
 Mr. Peterson is not currently eligible for an early retirement benefit.